Benchmark 2 – Partnership Agreement

 B. Waives any objection it might have to jurisdiction or venue of such forums or that the forum is inconvenient; and

-B. The parties warrant that their mutual obligations shall be performed with due diligence in a safe and professional manner and in compliance with any and all applicable statues, rules and regulations.
-Parties to this IA shall comply with all Federal, State and local laws.
+A. The Parties warrant that their mutual obligations shall be performed with due diligence in a safe and professional manner and in compliance with any and all applicable statues, rules and regulations.
+The Parties shall comply with all Federal, State and local laws.

-C. If the Texas Higher Education Coordinating Board adopts new guidelines for Early College High School programs during the term of this IA, the new guidelines shall prevail and shall cause the parties to execute an amendment to the IA if necessary.
+B. If the THECB adopts new guidelines for Early College High School programs during the term of this ILA, the new guidelines shall prevail and shall cause the Parties to execute an amendment to the ILA if necessary.

-D. Colleges and ISD are parties to a Data Sharing Agreement with each other and provide the applicable data and information about students who are concurrently or formerly enrolled in both education institutions in a manner consistent with such Data Sharing Agreements.
+C. Colleges and CFB ISD are Parties to a Data Sharing Agreement and shall provide the applicable data and information about students who are concurrently or formerly enrolled in both education institutions in a manner consistent with such Data Sharing Agreements.

-12. Notices: Notices given pursuant to this Agreement shall be sufficient if actually received and sent by certified or registered mail, postage fully prepaid to:
+13. Notices: Notices given pursuant to this ILA shall be sufficient if actually received and sent by certified or registered mail, postage fully prepaid to:

 1601 South Lamar Street